 As a business professional, you must always put your best foot forward to not only attract clients but also to inspire confidence and trust.
-A web site is a business card, a Yellow Pages advertisement, a brochure, a sales kit, a lead engine and so much more.
-For many, professional Web design is simply a re-allocation of marketing dollars, and the money spent on your site will likely result in a better ROI than any other type of advertising or communication strategy.
+A website is a business card, a brochure, a sales kit, a lead engine and so much more.
+For many, a professional web design is simply a re-allocation of marketing dollars, and the money spent on your site will likely result in a better ROI than any other type of advertising or communication strategy.

 I love testimonials and reviews.
 So do prospects.
 Customers want to know you’re competent, and one of the best ways to convey this fact is to let your current or past customers and business partners do it for you.
 The easiest way to start off is by getting testimonials, including permission to publish them.
 While there’s no shortage of methods used to procure feedback from customers, I’ve personally found that the best way is to simply call them.
 Make it easy on your customers, and have them give you a testimonial right there on the phone.
 Take notes during the call and have your customer sign off on what you have transcribed.
 Best to have them send a follow up note indicating their explicit approval that you can keep on file.

 Warning: Attorneys should pay particular care to the ethical rules in their jurisdictions to ensure that the solicitation and content of any client testimonials fully comply.

 Displaying reviews is a bit trickier.
 There are several new review plugins you can use on your website, although most if not all require monthly fees.
 The most valuable social proof is from third party review platforms, such as Capterra, Google, Yelp, BBB and Yellow Pages.
 They provide the most benefit because they aren’t under your control.
 A great strategy for leveraging these platforms is to ask customers that you already know love your service to post a review for you on one or more of these sites.
 Just be careful that you do, in fact, offer a great service because negative reviews on some of these sites can be devastating to your online reputation.